MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joinoperator.md

 ::: zone-end

 > [!WARNING]
 > If `kind` is not specified, the default join flavor is `innerunique`.
 This is different than some other analytics products that have `inner` as the default flavor.
-Carefully read [about join-flavors](#join-flavors), below, to understand the differences are, and to make sure that the query yields the intended results.
+See [join-flavors](#join-flavors) to understand the differences and make sure  the query yields the intended results.

 **Returns**